API Standards

 - Avoid versioning until there is a definite requirement

-- Use SemVer to provide meaning and context to version changes
+- Use semantic versioning to provide meaning and context to version changes

 - Encode version in the header via Content Negotiation (